 What about Bethany?
 Oh don’t worry!
 She eventually ends up in the game as a…black-winged horse named Cyclone.
 That’s quite different. 😀 She also acquires the help of Alex Vreeke from the previous film who ends up back in the body of Nick Jonas as ‘Seaplane’ McDonough like last time. 😀

 Spencer meanwhile has ended up in the avatar of Awkwanfina as Ming Fleetfoot, who is a cat-burglar in the game.
 It does sound complicated as I write this, but I found how easy it was to pick things up with the film being so well-delivered in a coherent manner and with lots of fun and action involved.

 I especially like how they resolved the issue of people’s mixed up avatars by going into some green-glowing water that switches bodies around.
 Spencer is back in Dwayne Johnson; Fridge is back in Kevin Hart and Bethany is back in Jack Black.
 Bethany seems happy to be back as Jack Black again. 😀

-I’m amazed by how far Karen Gillan has come in terms of an actress from being Amy Pond in ‘Doctor Who’ to Nebula in the ‘MCU’ movies to starring in the ‘Jumanji’ movies.
+I’m amazed by how far Karen Gillan has come in terms of an actress, from being Amy Pond in ‘Doctor Who’ to Nebula in the ‘MCU’ movies to starring in the ‘Jumanji’ films.
 It’s nice to see Karen in these ‘Jumanji’ films.
 She provides the ‘Doctor Who’ link for me and she’s done so well as an actress!

 ‘Jumanji: The Next Level’ has been a worthwhile movie to watch at the cinema.
 I’m glad I saw it before Christmas this year.
 I knew I was going to have a good time watching this movie and the anticipation was well-paid.
 Who knows?
 Maybe they’ll get to make a third ‘Jumanji’ film before long.